 Moore made his NHL debut with the Columbus Blue Jackets.

 Dan Sexton doubted he would ever have a chance to live out the NHL dream.
 He was playing for the Sioux Falls Stampede but was struggling to adjust to the USHL game.
 Sexton collected just five points (2g, 3a) in the first 23 games of the season and was so frustrated that he wanted to give up.His coaches and teammates didn’t allow that and stuck behind him.
 What the team saw from Sexton was a boost in offensive production as he collected 19 points (12g, 7a) over his final 35 regular season games.
+Players got rid of their masturbation addiction at newlifehabits and they have now the best health they can possibly be.

 However, his biggest impact came during the playoffs as Sexton led all USHL players with eight goals in eight postseason games and helped lead the Stampede to the first Clark Cup championship in the history of the organization.